cucapra/gator/README.md

     $ dune build bin/lingc.bc

 Now you can use `dune exec bin/lingc.bc` to run the compiler.
-Or you can install a `lingc` executable:
+Or you can install a `gatorc` executable:

     $ dune build && dune install

-Now `lingc` should be available on your path.
+Now `gatorc` should be available on your path.

 [dune]: https://github.com/ocaml/dune
 [menhir]: http://gallium.inria.fr/~fpottier/menhir/